-Our opinion on the Standalone financial statements does not cover the other informationand we do not express any form of assurance or conclusion thereon.
+Our opinion on the Standalone Financial Statements does not cover the Other Informationand we do not express any form of assurance conclusion thereon.

-In connection with our audit of the Standalone financial statements our responsibilityis to read the other information and in doing so consider whether the other informationis materially inconsistent with the Standalone financial statements or our knowledgeobtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the Standalone Financial Statements our responsibilityis to read the other information and in doing so consider whether the other informationis materially inconsistent with the Standalone Financial Statements or our knowledgeobtained in the audit or otherwise appears to be materially misstated.
 If based on thework we have performed we conclude that there is a material misstatement of this otherinformation we are required to report that fact.
 We have nothing to report in thisregard.

 Responsibilities of Management and Those Charged with Governance for the StandaloneFinancial Statements

-8. In preparing the Standalone financial statements management is responsible forassessing the Company's ability to continue as a going concern disclosing as applicablematters related to going concern and using the going concern basis of accounting unlessmanagement either intends to liquidate the Company or to cease operations or has norealistic alternative but to do so.
+In preparing the Standalone Financial Statements Management and Board of Directors areresponsible for assessing the Company's ability to continue as a going concerndisclosing as applicable matters related to going concern and using the going concernbasis of accounting unless Board of Directors either intends to liquidate the Company orto cease operations or has no realistic alternative but to do so.

 Auditor's Responsibilities for the Audit of the Standalone Financial Statements

-As part of an audit in accordance with Standards on Auditing we exerciseprofessional judgment and maintain professional skepticism throughout the audit.
+As part of an audit in accordance with Standards on Auditing we exercise professionaljudgement and maintain professional skepticism throughout the audit.
 We also:

 Obtain an understanding of internal control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
-Under Section 143(3)(i) of the Act we are also responsible for explaining our opinion on whether the Companyhas adequate internal financial controls system in place and the operating effectivenessof such controls.
+Under Section 143(3)(i) of the Act we are also responsible for expressing our opinion on whether the Companyhas adequate internal financial control with reference to Standalone Financial Statementsin place and the operating effectiveness of such controls.

 Evaluate the appropriateness of accounting policies used and the reasonablenessof accounting estimates and related disclosures made by management.

-We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant audit findingsincluding any significant defficiencies in internal control that we identify during ouraudit.
+We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant audit findings including anysignificant deficiencies in internal control that we identify during our audit;

 Report on Other Legal and Regulatory Requirements

-d. in our opinion the aforesaid standalone financial statements comply with Ind ASspecified under Section 133 of the Act read with Rule 7 of the Companies (Accounts)Rules 2014;
+d.
+In our opinion the aforesaid Standalone Financial Statements comply with Ind ASspecified under Section 133 of the Act read with Rule 7 of the Companies (Accounts)Rules 2014;

-i. the Company has disclosed the impact of pending litigations on its financialposition in the standalone financial statements;
+(i) The Company has disclosed the impact of pending litigations on its financialposition in the Standalone Financial Statements Refer note 42 to the Standalone FinancialStatements;

-iii. there were no amounts that were required to be transferred to the investoreducation protection fund by the Company during the year ended 31st March 2019.
+(iii) There were no amounts that were required to be transferred to the InvestorEducation and Protection Fund by the Company during the year ended 31st March 2020.

 For C N K & Associates LLP

-(a) In respect of the aforesaid loans the terms and conditions under which suchloans were granted are not prejudicial to the Company's interest.
+In respect of the aforesaid loans the terms and conditions under which such loanswere granted are not prejudicial to the Company's interest.

-(b) The aforesaid loans and interest are repayable on demand.
-The Company has notdemanded the repayment of the said loans and hence there does not arise a situation forcommenting on the regularity of repayment of principal and payment of interest.
+The aforesaid loans and interest are repayable on demand.
+The Company has not demandedthe repayment of the said loans and hence there does not arise a situation for commentingon the regularity of repayment of principal and payment of interest.

-(c) In respect of the aforesaid loans there is no amount which is overdue for morethan ninety days.
+In respect of the aforesaid loans there is no amount which is overdue as at the yearend.

 (vi) According to the information and explanations given to us the Company is notrequired to maintain cost records pursuant to the Companies (Cost Records and Audit)Amendment Rules 2016 and prescribed by the Central Government under sub-section (1) ofsection 148 of the Companies Act 2013;